 The Okanogan subbasin habitat status and trends analyses are presented in one online reporting tool, with user-selectable options to view summer steelhead or summer/fall Chinook results.
-The most recent status and trends reports, delivered in 2019, and containing data collected through 2017 can be accessed at the web link below.
+The most recent status and trends reports, updated in 2020, and containing data collected through 2017 can be accessed at the web link below.

-https://ecosystems.azurewebsites.net/reportcards/okanogan/
+https://ecosystems.azurewebsites.net/hstr-okanogan/

 Results are presented in a series of hierarchically arranged web-based report cards scaling down from the population level (Okanogan subbasin), to the diagnostic unit level (6th order subwatershed Hydrologic Unit Code or HUC) and finally to the geomorphic reach level.
 A summary and index of this report hierarchy is available at the link listed above.
 The trends in habitat condition in the 2017 habitat status and trend scenarios are the result of both changes in habitat condition and improvements in the quality and quantity of empirical information supporting status and trends modeling.
-The quality of information that was used in the 2017 model runs was an improvement when compared to preceding scenarios.
+The 2020 version of the report cards reflect updates to the Template habitat scenario as well as the addition of an Implementation Tab and increased attribute reporting resolution.